Maureen-osaghae/AWS-CLOUD-PROJECTS/Automating Code Deployments.md

 <img width="434" alt="image" src="https://github.com/user-attachments/assets/00160c32-5a55-4294-8112-7b2c9cd04199" />

 <h2>Lab overview and objectives</h2>
-In this lab, I will create an AWS CodeCommit repository and an AWS CodePipeline pipeline.
+In this lab, I will create an AWS CodeCommit repository and CodePipeline pipeline.
 I will configure the pipeline to automatically apply updates to the café business website as changes are saved to the repository.

 What I Learned: